planetrobbie/www.yet.org/content/posts/2012-11-19-elementary.md

 Plank is one of the only part of Elementary to be developed in Vala by 3rd party developers and features LibUnity integration to allow to show app badges, progess bars and contextual quicklist items.

+If you need to change the Dock Position, change the value of `Position=` in the `~/.config/plank/dock1/settings` file, put instead: `0/1/2/3` respectively for `left/up/righ/bottom`.

 ### Settings - [Switchboard](https://launchpad.net/switchboard) ###

 ![][Switchboard]